Panasonic G80 vs Sony A6300

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 922k dots).

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More modern: Is somewhat more recent (announced 7 months after the A6300).

 - More detail: Has more megapixels (24 vs 15.8MP), which boosts linear resolution by 26%.